bitovi/academy/src/react/2-intro-to-jsx.md

 <div>Sibling 2</div>
 ```

-Note how the fragment components don't have any corresponding DOM output.
+Note how the fragment components don’t have any corresponding DOM output.
 This would also be true if `<React.Fragment>` was used instead.
-They're identical.
+They’re identical.

 ## JSX Interpolation